 Every trial is designed by our God with a holy purpose.
 Trials prepare us for blessings; and only those who receive the discipline of trials here in this world will obtain the crown of life.
 The word of God forever heralds the truth that man must battle for his crown.
 A calm sea never made a skillful mariner.

 The Bible relates stories of many whose lives seemed to be one extended test of character and faith: Abraham, Joseph, Jeremiah, and Daniel being among them.
-They offer proof that “whom the LORD loves, He chastens, and He scourges every son whom He receives.”
+They offer proof that “whom the Lord loves, He chastens, and He scourges every son whom He receives.”
 At the same time, such lives show that it is possible to pass through every trial with integrity and grace.
-Surely we, as well as they, can be “kept by the power of God through faith to a salvation ready to be revealed in the last time.”
+Surely we, as well as they, can be “kept by the power of God through faith unto salvation, ready to be revealed in the last time.”
 May God help us to obtain more of this “same precious faith”, so that when Jesus comes, we shall not be found wanting.

 Be patient, my friends, and do not mar your peace by needless worry, but “count it all joy, my brothers, when you fall into various trials, knowing that the trying of your faith produces patience.”
 And “let patience have its perfect work, that you might be perfect and complete, lacking in nothing.”